Hello Wayfarer Wanderers!

 “I mentioned our goal to a friend at work and she referred us to Wayfarer,” said Kandra.
 “As we began to look into it, the idea began to unfold.
-At first, we didn’t think we could afford a van, but once we started to compare the costs of living in a house versus buying and living out of the van, it made financial sense.”
+At first, we didn’t think we could afford a custom conversion van, but once we started to compare the costs of living in a house versus buying and living out of the van, it made financial sense.”
 So, they downsized and tested living out of their van on weekends for a few weeks before permanently moving into The Van in April 2019.
 Yes, they just celebrated a year of mobile living!

 “Now, we realize this is probably not a lifestyle for everyone, but it works perfectly for us,” said David.
 “The Van is our permanent home.
 This allows us to travel anywhere in the U.S. and work.
 Between contracts we are able to enjoy prolonged road trips to our next work destination.”

 To date, their work assignments have taken them to Olympia, WA and Palm Springs, CA. “We pick places that are near really cool places that we want to visit,” said Kandra.
 Chuckling, she also admits, “and we love to follow the good weather.”
 While in Washington last summer, they spent time climbing at some of the surrounding areas including Smith Rock, Index, and Squamish.
 While in Palm Springs they spent most of their days off climbing in Joshua Tree and Red Rocks.